Do you often find yourself struggling to complete even the simplest of tasks?

 Connecting with others who understand and empathize with your ADHD struggles can be immensely beneficial.
 Whether they have ADHD themselves or are familiar with it, find a friend you can share your struggles with.
 Sharing your experiences and challenges with someone who can relate can help alleviate feelings of isolation and shame which might free you up to actually get started on some of the tasks.

 Another great option to consider is to join an Accountability/Co-working group.
-Some great options include Shelpful, Focus Friends Club, and the Accountable Otters Club
+Some great options include Shelpful, Focus Friends Club, Numo, and the Accountable Otters Club

 4. Try 'Get Sh*t Done' sessions